Search Our Site

 JAN.
-13-- Shiloh National Military Park is inviting residents of Hardin County and the surrounding areas to serve as volunteers on the annual Martin Luther King Jr. holiday.
+13-- Shiloh National Military Park is inviting residents of Hardin County and the surrounding areas to serve as volunteers on the annual Martin Luther King Jr. holiday on Jan.
+16.

 Volunteers will be helping with preparations for the 155th anniversary of the Battle of Shiloh, joining hundreds of thousands of Americans across the country in volunteer service.